sitrucp/2020_debates/README.md

 youtube-dl -x --audio-format "mp3" "https://www.youtube.com/watch?v=wW1lY5jFNcQ"

+In addition, Libav https://libav.org 'avconv' was used to remove the YouTube audio first 30 minutes or so where debate has not yet started.

+avconv -ss 00:27:45 -t 02:03:00 -i debate_audio.mp3 -vcodec libx264 debate_audio_shorter.mp3

 ## Transcribing debate audio

 Amazon Transcribe requires the audio file to be in an S3 bucket.
 The mp3 file was uploaded to an S3 bucket and Amazon Transcribe used to transcribe it.
 Both were done using Python and AWS Boto3 SDK.